 Color treatment is done in VSCO Cam.
 Then sharpening and noise reduction in PS Express, although since I got the iPhone 6 I find that I don’t need to reduce the noise (grain) very often so I’ll just sharpen in VSCO Cam.

 If I’m doing a shot that requires a lot of compositing, I’ll often spend a ton of time in Superimpose and/or Filterstorm.
+(Click here to learn how to use Superimpose to blend multiple iPhone photos.)

 Do you use any iPhone photography accessories?